DavideBrioschi/Sales_Inventory_Analysis.Dataset/README.md

-# Sales_Inventory_Analysis
+# Sales Inventory Analysis
-This project focuses on analyzing warehouse stock data, providing crucial insights into sales dynamics and financial aspects related to the stocked products.
+This project focuses on analyzing sales and warehouse stock data, providing crucial insights into sales dynamics and financial aspects related to the stocked products.

 ## Project Goals